alichtner/nordstrom_flask/README.md

         data['prediction'] = '{:.1f}% Chance of Survival'.format(prediction * 100)
     return render_template('titanic.html', data=data)
 ```
-### Jinja2 Templating
+### Jinja Templating

 We are now getting the input data from the form and predicting with it.
 Now we have to tell the client-side how to display the information.
-We will be using Jinja2 templating to control how data from the server is displayed.
+We will be using Jinja templating to control how data from the server is displayed.

 12. Add the following to `titanic.html`.
-In Jinja2, we access data objects inside double brackets, i.e. `{{}}`.
+In Jinja, we access data objects inside double brackets, i.e. `{{}}`.
 ```html
         <div class="col-lg-6">
             <!-- Result presentation goes here -->